 This Plan is prepared under the direction of council's vision, mission, goals and objectives.
 Council's vision is:

-To be Australia's most sustainable region - vibrant, green, diverse.
+"To be Australia's most sustainable region - healthy, smart, creative".

-Relevant council goals and objectives and how these are addressed in this Plan are:
+Relevant council goals and objectives and how these are addressed in this Plan are outlined in Table 2.2.